sakshi-chavan/JavaScriptmas-2024/Day 8 - Seasonal Hangman/README.md

-<h3><b>Challenge</b></h3>
+<h2><b>Challenge</b></h2>
-<p>1.
-Your challenge is to build a Christmas take on the classic game "Hangman" where a player attempts to guess a word by selecting letters to save a snowman from melting.
+<p>Your challenge is to build a Christmas take on the classic game "Hangman" where a player attempts to guess a word by selecting letters to save a snowman from melting.
 - The snowman is made up of 6 parts: hat, arm, nose, scarf, head, and body.
 These are separate images and have been positioned with CSS.
 - At the start of the game, a player can see a number of dashes, with a dash for each letter of the word.
 So if the word was TREE the player would see - - - -
 - The player selects a letter.